Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I am in modules 5 now i already did two of the labs of the Module 5.
 I am starting to do a lot of th flashcards also.

+## 2/24/2025

+Today i finished with the Boson labs.
+At least.
+I will try to take a practice exam tomorrow.
+Now i will focus on theories.
+I will try to learn about all the protocols required and material for CCNA .
+Like to really understand them.
+ANd i will also try to do some really oe though customized labs.
+I will also do a lot af flashcards.